 There are many varieties of port wine, depending on the type of grapes used and the aging process.
 The most popular style is ruby port, which is derived from red grapes and has a deep ruby hue and fruity flavor.
 It can be categorized into common, reserve (premium), and rosé port.

 Other styles are white port (made from white grapes), vintage port (aged in large wooden vats and later in bottles), and tawny port (amber-hued, can be a blend of vintages, and matured in small casks).
 The last two can take many years to age.

 All port wine varieties are excellent at pairing with savory dishes or small plates.
 Outside Portugal, the drink is also popular in America and many European countries, especially in Britain, where the tradition of “passing the port” to the left is an important custom.

 Where to buy: You can find port wine at many restaurants and bars in Portugal.

-The Portuguese consider it a great flu fighter, and they usually drink it when having cold symptoms.
-Moreover, they also send this drink as a gift to tourists, which is a sign of hospitality.
+The Portuguese consider it a great flu cure, and they usually drink it when having cold symptoms.
+They also send this drink as a gift to tourists as a sign of hospitality.

 4. Madeira Wine

 Apart from port wine, Portugal also produces another premier variety of fortified wine called Madeira wine.
 By the name, you can guess that it hails from the island of Madeira.